-Colin Powell is a retired Four-Star United States Army General who was the first African American to serve as National Security Advisor, Chairman of the Joints Chief of Staff and Secretary of State.
+Colin Powell was a retired four-star United States Army General who was the first African American to serve as National Security Advisor, Chairman of the Joints Chief of Staff, and Secretary of State.

 In 1987, at the age of 49, General Colin Powell was named National Security Advisor in the Ronald Reagan administration.
 In 1989, newly elected President George H.W.
-Bush appointed Powell as Chairman of the Joint Chiefs of Staff.
-During his tenure Powell oversaw U.S. military actions in Panama, the Philippines and Operation Desert Storm.
-Powell was both the youngest person, and once again first African American, to hold this position.
+Bush appointed Powell as chairman of the Joint Chiefs of Staff.
+During his tenure, Powell oversaw U.S. military actions in Panama, the Philippines, and Operation Desert Storm.
+Powell was both the youngest person, and the first African American, to hold this position.
 He served under both the Bush and Clinton Administrations until his retirement in 1993 from military service after thirty-five years.

 Because of his immense popularity, many assumed Powell would enter politics after retirement, but he instead devoted his time to family, writing, and public speaking.
 He ultimately returned to the White House in 2001 as the newly appointed Secretary of State by President George W. Bush, once again as the first African American to hold the post.

-Colin Powell resigned as Secretary of State in 2005.
-Despite numerous requests from both parties to join the political circles and run for political office, Powell has chosen to remain in private life.
-He now focuses his attention in several areas of the private sector including serving on the Board of Trustees at Howard University, the Board of Directors of the United Negro College Fund, the Board of Directors of the Boys and Girls Club, and as Chairman of the Eisenhower Fellowship Program.
+Colin Powell resigned as Secretary of State in January 2004.
+Despite numerous requests from both parties to join the political circles and run for political office, Powell chose to remain in private life.
+He focused his attention in several areas of the private sector, including serving on the Board of Trustees at Howard University, the Board of Directors of the United Negro College Fund, the Board of Directors of the Boys and Girls Club, and as chairman of the Eisenhower Fellowship Program.
 He also continued to work with his non-profit organization, America’s Promise.
 Founded in 1997, the organization is dedicated to improving the lives of youth and helping them succeed.